docker/compose/docs/faq.md

 * If you are able, modify the application that you're running to add an explicit signal handler for `SIGTERM`.

+* Set the `stop_signal` to a signal which the application knows how to handle:

+      web:
+        build: .
+        stop_signal: SIGINT

 * If you can't modify the application, wrap the application in a lightweight init system (like [s6](http://skarnet.org/software/s6/)) or a signal proxy (like